 Custom monitoring allows you to monitor and visualize custom application metrics in KubeSphere.
-The application can be either a third-party application, such as MySQL, Redis, and Elasticsearch, or your web application.
+The application can be either a third-party application, such as MySQL, Redis, and Elasticsearch, or your own application.
 This section introduces the workflow of this feature.

 The KubeSphere monitoring engine is powered by Prometheus and Prometheus Operator.
 To integrate custom application metrics into KubeSphere, you need to go through the following steps in general.

 First of all, your application must expose Prometheus-formatted metrics.
-Prometheus exposition format is the de-facto format in the realm of cloud-native monitoring.
+The Prometheus exposition format is the de-facto format in the realm of cloud-native monitoring.
 Prometheus uses a text-based exposition format.
 Depending on your application and use case, there are two ways to expose metrics:

 Directly exposing Prometheus metrics from applications is a common way among cloud-native applications.
 It requires developers to import Prometheus client libraries in their codes and expose metrics at a specific endpoint.
 Many applications, such as ETCD, CoreDNS, and Istio, adopt this method.